duneanalytics/DuneQueryRepo/README.md

 4. Then, run `pull_from_dune.py` to bring in all queries into `/query_{id}.sql` files within the `/queries` folder.
 Directions to setup and run this script are below.

+### Updating Queries or CSV Tables

-5. Make any changes you need to directly in the repo.
+1. Make any changes you need to directly in the repo.
 Any time you push a commit to MAIN branch, `push_to_dune.py` will save your changes into Dune directly.
+You can run this manually too if you want.

+2. For CSVs, update the files in the `/uploads` folder. `upload_to_dune.py` will run on commit, or can be run manually.
+The table name in Dune will be `dune.team_name.dataset_<filename>`.

 ---